prettydiff/semanticText/readme.md

 Dependency
 ---

-This tool uses and indluces [getNodesByType](https://github.com/prettydiff/getNodesByType) to walk the DOM
+This tool uses and includes [getNodesByType](https://github.com/prettydiff/getNodesByType) to walk the DOM

 License
 ---